 Prime Time: When is the Best Time for Photographers to Post to Social Media?

-When is the best time for Photographers to post to social media?
+When is the best time for photographers to post on social media?

 During the work week, most people aren’t on Facebook that much throughout the day.
 Sure, they may pop on every hour or so while taking a short break, but they’re not really engaging with content until the end of the work day.
-Facebook is generally used as a way to pass time during dull moments, so at the peak of work day productivity, you won’t achieve much engagement.
+Facebook is generally used as a way to pass time during dull moments, so at the peak of work day productivity, you won’t achieve much high engagement.
+Your posting schedule should accommodate everyone’s daily schedule.

 In 2012, Facebook paid $1 billion to acquire social media platform Instagram.
 Instagram is unique from Facebook because it is more photography-based.
 If you’re a photographer without an active Instagram account, you’re doing it wrong.